Back to School Safety and Security Information

 The Seminole County Sheriff’s Office partners with Seminole County Public Schools in several ways to assist children and families as they go back to school.
-Our School Crossing Guard Program is responsible for 180 posts throughout the county and the safe passage of 5,000 students as they walk and bike to school each day.
-School Resource Deputies are assigned to elementary, middle and high schools throughout the county where they teach prevention and safety, liaison with parents and faculty, add a layer of safety to campuses, and handle any criminal incidents that happen on school grounds.
-The Traffic Safety Unit educates motorists and patrols school zones to ensure the safety of students and drivers.
+Our School Safety Division was developed in conjunction with the Seminole County School Board to lead the safety and security initiatives for all schools throughout Seminole County Public Schools, regardless of jurisdiction.
+It also houses all of our school resource deputies.
+Our School Resource Deputies are assigned to elementary, middle and high schools throughout the county where they teach prevention and safety, liaison with parents and faculty, add a layer of safety to campuses, and handle any criminal incidents that happen on school grounds. .

 Seven Florida laws designed to keep our students safe!

 - In school zones, motorists must slow down to the marked speed limit, which can vary from 20 to 25 miles per hour.
 Zones are in effect on days when school is in session a half hour before the first bell and a half hour after the last bell.
 Speeding in a school zone can result in enhanced penalties.

 - Motorists must yield to a stopped school bus!
 Failure to yield is a moving violation and subject to citation.

 - It’s unlawful to wear a pair of headphones and earbuds while driving or to text, email or instant message while driving.

 - A seatbelt is required for the driver of the vehicle, a front seat passenger of any age, and any person in the vehicle under 18 years old.

 - Bicycle riders under 16 years of age are required to wear a bicycle helmet.